Skip to content

 String Attribute Usage

-Scenario: Only collect traces for GET requests.
+Scenario: Only collect GET request chains.

 tail_sampling: